Milk - Breastfeeding

 Call any friends and family members who successfully nursed or pumped.
 Ask them what made a positive difference and just listen to their personal stories.

-5. Schedule a home visit lactation consult with an IBCLC
+5. Schedule a prenatal, at-home, insurance-covered lactation consultation with an IBCLC

 When to meet with an IBCLC: Again, timing matters!
 The sooner you get help the better.
 The delivery of the placenta starts a sort of “sand through the hour glass” for lactation establishment.
 Around the 2-week mark, the milk supply is fairly well established and it becomes exponentially more difficult to increase milk supply.